ibm-cloud-docs/dns-svcs/faq.md

 {: #what-regions-health-check-monitoring}
 {: faq}

-See [DNS Services supported regions](/docs/dns-svcs?topic=dns-svcs-about-dns-services#supported-regions) for an updated list of regions where health checks are currently supported.
+For an updated list of regions where health checks are currently supported, see [DNS Services supported regions](/docs/dns-svcs?topic=dns-svcs-about-dns-services#supported-regions).

 ### How can I disable health check monitoring for an origin?
 {: #disable-health-check-monitoring-to-origin}